Understanding endometrial hyperplasia

 Diagnosis of endometrial hyperplasia

-There are a lot of reasons why you may be bleeding abnormally, so it’s important that you get checked to eliminate other problematic conditions, including cancer.
+There are a lot of reasons why you may be bleeding abnormally, so you must get checked to eliminate other problematic conditions, including cancer.

 Endometrial hyperplasia is usually diagnosed using an ultrasound to measure endometrial thickness, with a small device inserted into the vagina and sound waves that create an image of your insides.